Opening Files with Different Formats

-SpreadsheetML files are XML representations of spreadsheets including all information about it, such as formatting, formulae etc. Since Microsoft Excel XP, an XML export option is added to Microsoft Excel that exports your spreadsheets to SpreadsheetML files.
+SpreadsheetML files are the XML representations of your spreadsheets including all information about the spreadsheet such as formatting, formulae, etc. Since Microsoft Excel XP, an XML export option is added to Microsoft Excel that exports your spreadsheets to SpreadsheetML files.

 Opening CSV Files

-Comma Separated Values (CSV) files contain records where the values are separated by commas.
-Data is stored as a table where each column is separated by the comma character and quoted by the double quote character.
-If a field value contains a double quote character it is escaped with a pair of double quote characters.
-You can also use Microsoft Excel to export spreadsheet data to CSV.
+Comma Separated Values (CSV) files contain records whose values are delimited or separated by commas.
+In CSV files, data is stored in a tabular format that has fields separated by the comma character and quoted by the double-quote character.
+If a field’s value contains a double quote character it is escaped with a pair of double-quote characters.
+You can also use Microsoft Excel to export your spreadsheet data to a CSV file.